lucdms/JuWeb.jl/README.md

 	Pkg.add("QuartzImageIO")
 	Pkg.add("ImageMagick")

-On UNIX: You need to install the cmake command for the platform.
+On UNIX: You need to install the cmake command for the platform for build the HttpServer package:
 	Installation by a PPA (Upgrade to 3.2) sudo apt-get install software-properties-common
 		sudo add-apt-repository ppa:george-edison55/cmake-3.x